Vidocq Society: Origin of name

+Membership

-Members are forensic professionals; current and former FBI profilers, homicide investigators, scientists, psychologists, prosecutors and coroners who use their experience to provide new insights for investigations that have gone cold.
+Members are forensic professionals: current and former FBI profilers, homicide investigators, scientists, psychologists, prosecutors and coroners who use their experience to provide new insights for investigations that have gone cold.
 Membership is capped at 82, one for each year of Vidocq's life.

+History

 The Society was formed in 1990 by William Fleisher, Richard Walter, and Frank Bender.
 It solved its first case in 1991, clearing an innocent man of involvement in the murder of Huey Cox in Little Rock, Arkansas.
 In addition to the investigation of the 1957 murder of Joseph Augustus Zarelli ("Boy in the Box"), the Society was involved in solving the murder of Terri Brooks.
 Some law enforcement agencies doubt the efficacy of their work.

+Criteria for cases

 Vidocq will only consider cases that meet certain requirements: they must be unsolved deaths more than two years old and the case must be formally presented to them by the appropriate law enforcement agency.